 San Pedro and San Pablo Church

 Of Mudejar and Renaissance style, it stands on the remains of the old Bath Mosque and was designed by the architect Juan de Maeda.
 Inside, the great Mudejar armor stands out.

 It is located next to the Puente de las Chirimías and was a viewpoint where the musicians performed and the personalities of the moment contemplated the celebrations of the Paseo de los Tristes.
 The shawm was a musical instrument that was a direct ancestor of the oboe.

-It is a 20th century building that stands alone on the side of Paseo de los Tristes.
-At the time it was the Hotel Bosque de la Alhambra, but it closed shortly after due to the discomfort of shady and humidity that exists in this area.
-Since its closure, it has been the subject of numerous stories and myths about ghosts.
+At the time it was the Hotel Bosque de la Alhambra, but it closed shortly after due to the inconvenience of shade and humidity in this area.
+Since its closure, it has been the subject of numerous ghost stories and myths.

 Andrés Manjón Monuments

 Small sculpture with the bust of Andrés Manjón y Manjón (1846-1923), priest, pedagogue and founder canonist of the Ave María Schools originally dedicated to elementary education for marginalized children.

 It is the one that gives the real name to the place: Paseo del Padre Manjón.